ashwinalexander/tictactoe/README.md

 # Implementation
 1. This game was created using JavaScript, HTML and CSS
+2. This game is accessible - and can be played using a mouse or a keyboard.
+3. This game is full responsibe - and can be played on any device of screen size greater than 320 px.
-2. Random Mode - where the players can have a random square chosen for them when they click in any part of the grid except the squares - is a feature under development.
+4. Random Mode - where the players can have a random square chosen for them when they click in any part of the grid except the squares - is a feature under development.